In the emerald-green waters of the Indian Ocean

 by the Netherlands

-, becoming a crown colony in 1802.
+, and became a crown colony in 1802.
 British

 rule marked the beginning of the modern period for Sri Lanka as a utilitarian and liberal political system were introduced, and the coffee industry grew to become the primary export.